TjasaZil/ThePastaPot/README.md

 # THE PASTA POT - a simple restaurant page

 This project was inspired by a [simple page from an asian restaurant](https://www.rizevaskleda.com/) that recently opened near me.
-I really liket the simple, jet effective design and thought that this project would be great for me, to use as an exercise in testing.
+I really liket the simple, yet effective design and thought that this project would be great for me, to use as an exercise in testing.
 This is the first time I used Cypress as a testing tool for component testing.
 I used Jest for unit testing.<br><br>
 I followed the TDD workflow, writing a unit test in Jest, and then writing the code to make the test pass.
 After that I refractured the code, if needed.
 The project is tested extensively, probably even too much.
 I tested everything that I could, because I wanted to really get intimate with the syntax.
 I understand that in a real life project this much testing would not be required, in fact it would probably be a waste of time, since there is a lot of trivial testing.

 <img src="src/assets/readmePictures/UnitTesting.JPG" alt="testing" width="75%"/>